PMP Certification Guide: Complete Requirements, Exam & Training Options

 Module 4 – Managing the Business

-Evaluate and Address Internal and External Business Environment Change
+Manage Compliance Requirements Evaluate and Deliver Project Benefits and Value Evaluate and Address Internal and External Business Environment Change Support Organizational Change Employ Continuous Process Improvement

 Module 5 – Final Exam